We use Drosophila and mammalian neural stem cells (NSCs) to model neurodevelopmental disorders and brain tumours.

 We and others have established Drosophila larval brain neural stem cells as a model for stem cell self-renewal and tumorigenesis.
 Our work demonstrated a causal link between deficits in NSC asymmetric division and the formation of brain tumours in Drosophila models.
 Currently, we are interested in addressing the following key questions: What mutations trigger neural stem cells to become cancer stem cells?
 How asymmetric divisions of neural stem cells are regulated?
 What are the mechanisms that prevent more mature cells from dedifferentiating back into neural stem cells?

-Prof Wang is an elected EMBO Associate Member (2020), recipient of the Singapore National Academy of Science Young Scientist Award (2008), and the National Research Foundation (NRF) Research Fellowship (2009-2014).
-She is Associate Editor of PLOS Genetics, Asia-Pacific Drosophila Board member, the founding president of Society of Developmental Biologists Singapore, and executive member of Stem Cell Society Singapore.
+Prod.
+Wang is an elected EMBO Associate Member (2020), recipient of the Singapore National Academy of Science Young Scientist Award (2008), and the National Research Foundation (NRF) Research Fellowship (2009-2014).
+She is Associate Editor of PLOS Genetics and Genetics; Asia-Pacific Drosophila Board member, the founding president of Society of Developmental Biologists Singapore, and executive member of Stem Cell Society Singapore.

 Follow on Twitter: @HongyanWang9

 Huang J, Gujar MR, Deng Q, Chia SY, Li S, Tan P, Sung W-K, and Wang H. Histone lysine methyltransferase Pr-set7/SETD8 promotes neural stem cell reactivation.
 (2021) EMBO Reports Feb 10 2021.
 DOI: 10.15252/embr.202050994 (Press release by Duke-NUS)

 Ding W, Huang J, and Wang H. Waking up quiescent neural stem cells: Molecular mechanisms and implications in neurodevelopmental disorders.
 PLOS Genetics (2020) Apr 23;16(4)